logseq/logseq/docs/develop-logseq-on-windows.md

 # Build Logseq Desktop on Windows

 ## Intro
-This is a guidance on creating Logseq development environment on Windows with `PowerShell`.
-Non-platform specific instructions like [this section in README.md](https://github.com/logseq/logseq/blob/master/README.md#set-up-development-environment) **should also be referenced** in the practice.
+This is a guide on creating Logseq development environment on Windows with `PowerShell`.
+Non-platform specific instructions like [Develop Logseq](develop-logseq.md) **should also be referenced**.

 ## Pre-requisites
 * Ensure `Set-ExecutionPolicy Unrestricted` (or other equivalent)